-Week after wedding, rookie Dobnak gets playoff start vs NYY
+Week after wedding, Twins rookie Dobnak gets playoff start

 NEW YORK (AP) — Last weekend, Randy Dobnak got married in Maryland.
 This one, he’ll pitch a playoff game at Yankee Stadium.

 Pretty nice little Saturday planned — two of them, actually — for an undrafted rookie who never expected to be in this position.
-Just find No. 68 of the Minnesota Twins on Twitter, where he mentions his 4.99/5 Uber driver rating.
+Just find No. 68 of the Minnesota Twins on Twitter , where he mentions his 4.99/5 Uber driver rating.

 Dobnak was a surprising choice by the Twins to start Game 2 of their AL Division Series against Aaron Judge, Giancarlo Stanton and the powerful New York Yankees.
 The 24-year-old righty will make his postseason debut with Minnesota trailing 1-0 in the best-of-five series following a 10-4 defeat Friday night.